frame-dev/JavaMarkdownEditor/README.md

 - Drag and drop `.md` files directly into the editor
 - Access recently opened files from the Recent Files menu

+### Drag and Drop Support
+The editor supports drag and drop operations for easy file handling:
+- Drag any `.md` or `.markdown` file from your file explorer
+- Drop it anywhere in the editor window
+- The file will automatically load and display
+- Invalid file types will show an error message
+- Multiple files can be dropped, but only the first one will be loaded

 ### View Options
 - Toggle dark mode for comfortable viewing
 - Adjust font size from the View menu